Butch Cassidy and the Sundance Kid: Plot

 Cassidy convinces Sundance and Place that the three should go to Bolivia, which he envisions as a robber's paradise.
 On their arrival there, Sundance is dismayed by the living conditions and regards the country with contempt, but Cassidy remains optimistic.
-They discover that they know too little Spanish to pull off a bank robbery, so Place attempts to teach them the language.
+However, they know too little Spanish to pull off a bank robbery, so Place attempts to teach them the language.
 With her as an accomplice, they become successful bank robbers known as Los Bandidos Yanquis.
-However, their confidence drops when they see a man wearing a white hat (the signature of determined lawman Lefors) and fear that Harriman's posse is still after them.
+However, their confidence drops after seeing a man wearing a white skimmer and fearing that Harriman's posse is still after them.

-Cassidy suggests "going straight", and he and Sundance land their first honest job as payroll guards for a mining company.
-However, they are ambushed by local bandits on their first run and their boss, Percy Garris, is killed.
+Cassidy suggests "going straight," and he and Sundance land their first honest job as payroll guards for a mining company.
+They are ambushed, though, by local bandits on their first run, and their boss, Percy Garris, is killed.
 They kill the bandits, the first time Cassidy has ever shot someone.
-Place recommends farming or ranching as other lines of work, but they conclude the straight life isn't for them.
-Sensing they will be killed should they return to robbery, Place decides to go back to the United States.
+The duo concludes the straight life is not for them.
+Sensing they will be killed should they return to robbery, Place decides to return to the United States.

-Cassidy and Sundance steal a payroll and a burro used to carry it, and arrive in a small town.
-A boy recognizes the burro's livestock branding and alerts the local police, leading to a gunfight with the outlaws.
-Cassidy has to make a desperate run to the burro to get ammunition, while Sundance provides covering fire.
-Wounded, the two men take cover inside a nearby building.
-Cassidy suggests the duo's next destination should be Australia.
-Meanwhile, unbeknownst to the two of them, the local police have called on the Bolivian Army to deal with the two outlaws.
-Confident of their ability to escape, the pair charge out of the building, guns blazing, directly into a hail of bullets from the massed troops who have occupied all of the surrounding vantage points.
-The film ends on a freeze-frame, as sounds of the Bolivian troops firing on the doomed outlaws are heard, turns to a yellow and black picture and the credits are shown.
+Cassidy and Sundance steal a payroll and the burro used to carry it, and arrive in a small town.
+A boy recognizes the burro's brand and alerts the police, leading to a gunfight with the outlaws.
+Cassidy makes a desperate run to the burro to get ammunition, while Sundance provides covering fire.
+Wounded, the two take cover inside a building.
+Cassidy suggests their next destination should be Australia.
+Meanwhile, unbeknownst to the two men, the local police have called on the Bolivian Army.
+The pair charges out of the building, guns blazing, into a hail of bullets from the massed troops, who have occupied all the surrounding vantage points.
+The film ends with the sound of gunfire on a freeze-frame shot of the two running bandits.